NiharAcharya883/New_Learnings/Docker/Notes.md

 # Difference between Docker and virtual machine
 --> docker only virtualizes application layer while VM virtualizes both application layer and Host OS Kernel

+# Docker Network
+--> Docker has networking model to connect containers, such that they can communicate with each other.
+--> bridge (default for containers) - if don't specify network, containers connect here.